Al3zama1/swe-notes/CCNA/42 - QoS Part 2.md

 * This is done via configuration on the switch port connected to the IP phone, not directly on the phone itself.
 * Traffic sent from the phone itself will be trusted by the switch.
 However,  if a user marks their PC's traffic with a high priority to get faster service, the marking will be changed (not trusted).
 ## Queuing/Congestion Management
+Marking (EF, AF, etc.) packets doesn't do anything on its own.
+You have to configure tools like CBWFQ and LLQ to make the devices treat those packets as high priority.

 ![QoS single queue](./img3/QoS-single-queue.png)
 * When a network device receives traffic at a faster rate than it can forward traffic out of the appropriate interface, packets are placed in that interface's queue as they wait to be forwarded.